euske/pyone/README.md

    * `F[]`: Split fields with `DELIM`.
    * `I[]`: Integer value obtained from each field if any.

-   More precisely, it inserts the following code:
+   More precisely, the following code is inserted:
 ```
     for (L,S) in enumerate(fileinput.input()):
         s = S.strip()